The Healthy Parks Healthy People program was developed by

 A growing body of evidence suggests that we experience a greater sense of health and well-being, of connection and meaning when immersed in the living systems that sustain us.

-With over a third of Tasmania protected in national parks
+With over half of Tasmania protected in national parks

 , the State offers abundant opportunities for people to experience the benefits of being immersed in the natural environment.
 From ancient rainforest and towering tall forests to empty beaches and rugged mountains, from wilderness to easy walking trails, there is a place for everyone.